xyonox/file-organizer/README.md

 | Ebooks        | `epub`, `mobi`, `azw`, `azw3`, `fb2`                                                                                                                                    |
 | Design        | `psd`, `ai`, `xd`, `fig`, `sketch`, `indd`                                                                                                                              |

 Matching files are moved into the corresponding folder.
-Files without a matching extension remain in the source directory.
+Files without a matching extension remain in their source directory.
+In dry-run mode, the planned moves are printed but no files are changed.

 ## Example output